 Designed: Crawley, – St Mary (1958)

 David Brandon (1813-97), was a London architect, who was articled to George Smith (1782-1869) and also studied at the RA Schools.
 From 1838-51 his partner was Thomas Henry Wyatt (1807-80), a major restorer of churches in the west of England, especially Wiltshire, though both did most of their work independently.
-As a Jew, Brandon at this stage of his career worked less on churches, though some instances are known, most frequently when he was working on a country house and undertook a commission from the same client to do work on a nearby church.
+As a Jew, Brandon at this stage of his career would not have expected to work extensively on churches, though some instances are known, most frequently when he was working on a country house and undertook a commission from the same client to do work on a nearby church; at Child Okeford, Dorset he was involved in 1850 with Wyatt in the building of a new south aisle.
 In the later 1850s and 1860s, when working on his own, he designed or restored more churches, notably in Buckinghamshire, where he also worked on several public buildings in and around Aylesbury.
 Many of his houses were in the Elizabethan style, including Bayham on the Kent/Sussex border, and he also designed several clubs.

 Lit: BAL Biog file; Obit: RIBAJ 4 (1897) p144